Skip to content

 • Used to build index systems in databases.

 • Red-black trees are also a common type of balanced binary search tree.
-Compared to AVL trees, red-black trees have more relaxed balancing conditions, require fewer rotations for node insertion and removal, and have a higher average efficiency for node addition and removal operations.
+Compared to AVL trees, red-black trees have more relaxed balance conditions, require fewer rotation operations for node insertion and deletion, and have higher average efficiency for node addition and deletion operations.

 Feel free to drop your insights, questions or suggestions